telerik/xaml-docs/installation-and-deployment/installing-telerik-ui-on-your-computer/installation-installing-from-nuget.md

 The following topic describes what steps you should perform in order to install Telerik UI for Silverlight from a [NuGet package](http://www.nuget.org/).

 We’re providing a common NuGet package containing all the assemblies from the UI for Silverlight suite as well as separate packages for the different assemblies.
-It is up to you to decide which one is more suitable to your project.
+It is up to you to decide which one is more suitable for your project.

 >importantThe provided NuGet packages contain either __NoXaml binaries__ or __XAML binaries__.
 Check the [Setting a Theme (Using  Implicit Styles)]({%slug styling-apperance-implicit-styles-overview%}) help topic for more details on the NoXaml binaries and Implicit Styles.